Dendyman/hana_cap_api/README.md

 3. **CORS Enablement** - Allows any origins (`access-control-allow-origin: *`) in `srv/server.js`.
 4. **Table Creation** - Configured for a HANA HDI container in `package.json`.

-> **Note**: Authentication is disabled, and CORS protection allows any origins (`*`) for simplicity and ease of integration.
+> **Note 1**: Authentication is disabled, and CORS protection allows any origins (`*`) for simplicity and ease of integration.
 This configuration is not recommended for production use but simplifies usage in other SAP BTP applications, such as SAP Build Apps.

 ### Prerequisites

 Ensure that the following entitlements and services are enabled before deploying the project:

-1. **HANA Cloud Instance and HDI Containers** - [Helpful learning guide](https://developers.sap.com/group.hana-cloud-cap-setup.html)
+1. **HANA Cloud Instance and HDI Containers**
 2. **Cloud Foundry (CF) Environment** - Including a Cloud Foundry space where the project will be deployed.
-3. **Create a CAP Project in Business Application Studio** - Select additional HANA-related optional modules.
+3. **Create DEV Space in Business Application Studio** - as CAP full-stack application selecting additional HANA-related optional modules.
+4. **Crate a project** by cloning this repository in Business Application Studio.

 For detailed guidance on preparing the environment, see the developer learning guide: [Set Up SAP HANA Cloud and CAP Project](https://developers.sap.com/group.hana-cloud-cap-setup.html).

+> **Note 2**: If you want to share a single HANA instance with many cloud foundry environments and different HDI services in different subaccounts, you can leverage [*Instance Mapping*] feature in HANA Cloud *Manage Configuration* settings (https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/sap-hana-instance-mapping?locale=en-).

+## Adjustment Steps

+If you want to change the table's structure, add additional tables and services, you can find more details in Core Data Services (CDS) [Definition Language page] (https://cap.cloud.sap/docs/cds/cdl), [Built-in Types] (https://cap.cloud.sap/docs/cds/types) and [Common Types and Aspects] of CDS documentation (https://cap.cloud.sap/docs/cds/common).

-## Installation and Deployment Steps
+## Deployment Steps

 1. Crate a project by cloning this repository in Business Application Studio.
 2. Install dependencies: